Wesleyan-Media-Project/entity_linking_2022/README.md

 ## 4. Setup

 The following setup instructions are for macOS/Linux.
-For Windows the setup is very similar.
+For Windows the steps are the same but the commands may be different.

 1. First, clone this repo to your local directory: